stcybrdgs/homework_hugo/content/post/challenge3.md

 TypeError: can only concatenate list (not "int") to list
 ```
 #### Answer:
-Similar to the previous problem, this stack trace has two iterables using
+Similar to the previous problem, this stack trace has two iterables that use
-the `zip()` function with an adder function to iteratively add the values in
+the `zip()` function together with an adder function to iteratively add the values in
 list **y** to the values in list **x**.
 This time, the final values of the iterables,
 namely **[3]** and **6**, cannot be added together because the Python **'+'** operator is not
 equipped to handle the data-type mismatch (i.e., *list + integer*).

-Again, my inclination would be to inspect the calculation first, around
+Again, my inclination would be to inspect the calculation first, starting around
-**line 8** and **line 12**, to make sure that I haven't missed something--- I think we are dealing
+**lines 8 and 12**, to make sure that I haven't missed something--- I think we are dealing
 with a simple adder function, but maybe there is a gremlin.
 Afterward, I would
 want to update the arguments as appropriate at **line 51**.

-Because we are using a `zip()` function, our interest must be summing the
+Because we are using a `zip()` function, our interest must be in summing the
 list contents at each index, not just concatenating the lists.
 As a result, my
 updates to the arguments at **line 51** would probably look like: